anic4cio/anic4cio/README.md

-### Hi there, i'm Vinicius Anicácio! 👋
+### Hi there, i'm Vinicius Anicácio! 🚀

-I'm looking for my first tech job on this wonderful wordl!
+_I'm looking for my first tech job on this wonderful wordl!_

 - 📚 I’m current study at Internacional University Center
 - 📖 I’m currently learning Javascript frameworks, like Node
 - 👯 I’m looking to collaborate on some projects
-- 🏋️‍♂️ I realy like sports and outdoor activities
+- 💪🏽 I realy like sports and outdoor activities
 - 💬 Ask me about anything
 - 🎯 I'm going to be a awersome full stack developer
 - ⚡ Fun fact: You got the easter egg bio?